• Skip to primary navigation

 3. Add “boosters” like nuts, cinnamon & flax.
 These ingredients add nutrition, texture, and an interesting flavor contrast.

 4. Top with vanilla yogurt (I love this one from siggi’s) instead of ice cream.
 You’ll still get something cold and creamy to contrast the warm apples and crispy topping but with some added protein.
-I told you it was breakfast-worthy!

 • Tahini Cardamom Peach Crisp